 If you want to be closer to the city, check out Jacksonville Beach.
 One of the best beaches in Northeast Florida, Jacksonville Beach is the best place to see dolphins and other marine life.

-Some of the top activities around Jacksonville Beach include boating and fishing.
+Some of the top activities around Jacksonville Beach include boating, fishing, and collecting seashells in the soft sands.
 For active beach dwellers, there are also amazing spots to surf and play beach volleyball.
 Paddleboard and jet ski rentals are available at all the main beach access points.

 At night, enjoy one of the many open-air restaurants or have a drink at one of the waterfront bars.